Arranging a Funeral

 A non-Catholic member of your immediate family residing in our parish boundaries is at the same time a member of our Parish family.
 As such, a parishioner may request that the Funeral of a non-Catholic family member take place here in the Parish of Saint Michael the Archangel or may ask the Priest to participate in a service conducted at the Funeral Home.
 We would be happy to assist you in any way possible.

 Annual Parish Memorial Mass

 It is the tradition of the Church to remember those who have gone before us in faith and in death during the month of November.
-The Parish of Saint Michael the Archangel celebrates a Mass each year for those who were buried from our Parish during the previous year.
-This Mass is usually celebrated the Sunday closest to November 2nd (the Feast of All Souls) at 10:45a.
-All are welcome to participate in this Mass.
+The Parish of Saint Michael the Archangel celebrates a Mass each year for those who were buried from our Parish during the previous year (October 1st of the previous year to September 30th of the current year).
+This Mass is usually celebrated in November (during the month of All Souls).
+Families will be invited to the Mass once it has been scheduled.
+All parishioners who have had a loved one pass away during the year are welcome to participate in this Mass.

 It is also important to develop traditions in your home that allow you to remember your loved ones.
 Praying together, enshrining a picture, or visiting the cemetery can help families to mourn and to find hope in the life and love that they continue to share.

 The Funeral Home / Funeral Director will help to arrange for the date and time of a Funeral.
 The Parish of Saint Michael the Archangel attempts to schedule Funerals at the convenience of the family.
 The Church, however, prohibits Funerals and Funeral Masses on Sundays and Holy Days of Obligation as well as some other days of the Church year.
 In some circumstances, a Priest may not be available at a time preferred by the family due to other commitments or scheduled events.
 In addition, cemetery schedules may affect the choice of a date and time, especially on or near federal holidays.

 Preparing the Funeral Liturgy